Imagining the World’s First Cancer Center

 “There is no work more needed in the world than to discover the cause of cancer,” added W. W. Kean, Professor of Surgery at Jefferson Medical College in New Jersey.
 “Dr. Park has done more work and better work than any other person in America in this direction.”

-Stay tuned to Roswell Park Cancer Talk in the months ahead as we explore two other milestones in the life of Dr. Roswell Park:
+Look for Cancer Talk articles about two other milestones in the life of Dr. Roswell Park:

 - The 1901 Pan-American Exposition, for which Dr. Park served as Medical Director; and